elec327/elec327.github.io/midterm_project/index.md

 achieve an enjoyable user experience.
 In addition, you will be invited to add some sort of interesting feature beyond the Simon game.
 In the past, this has ranged from simple animations to a mode in which the device becomes a music sequencer.

-Here's a video from Tiger Yang (Spring 2019), showing a Simon board in action along with a number of bonuses.

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=DYyrkACy08Q"
-frameborder="0" allowfullscreen></iframe>

 #### Rules for the ELEC327 version of the Simon game